OfirItzhaky/Portfolio_Docs/Investment_Intelligence_Agent_README.md

 ## ☁️ Cloud Access

-The system was deployed to a private cloud environment, enabling secure access from any device.
+The system was deployed to a private cloud environment(in gcp), enabling secure access.

 ---